-You must import into WebInspect the saved file containing your check input modifications.
+You must import into the AMP scan configuration the saved file containing your check input modifications.
 To do so:

-- 1 On the WebInspect menu bar, click $Edit \rightarrow Default Settings$. - 2 Under Audit Settings, select Attack Exclusions. - 3 Click Import Audit Inputs. - 4 Select the file you created and click Open.
+- 1 Create a new scan in the AMP Web Console. - 2 Under Audit Settings, select Attack Exclusions. - 3 Next to Import Audit Inputs (at the bottom of the page), click Browse. - 4 Select the file you created and click Open.